 My lineage just gets better and better!
 To date I have discovered a relation to a King of France, a US President, one of the Filles du Roi, an explorer, a colleague of Samuel de Champlain, a great Uncle who died in WWI in Flanders … these are just some of my finds … and NOW …. a relation to the great aviatrix Amelia Earhart!

 It’s one of the greatest unsolved mysteries!
 It’s been 80 years and no resolution.
 I have long been fascinated by the story of Amelia Earhart.
 I have watched numerous documentaries about her disappearance on History, Nat Geo, CNN etc. The story fascinated me long before I discovered our distant relation.
-Amelia is my 9th cousin, 2 x removed via the Obadiah Holmes line – the same lineage that my relation to President Honest Abe Lincoln comes from.
+Amelia is my 9th cousin, 2 x removed via the Obadiah Holmes line – the same lineage that my relation to Honest Abe comes from.
 So RICHARDS family, this one is also for you!

 Amelia was born on July 24, 1897, in Atchison, Kansas, USA, to Amelia Otis, age 28, and Edwin Stanton Earhart, age 26.

 As you may well know, Amelia Earhart was an Aviation Pioneer.
 Her flying career began in Los Angeles in 1921 when, at age 24, she took flying lessons from Neta Snook and bought her first airplane, a Kinner Airstar.
 Due to family problems, she sold her airplane in 1924 and moved back East, where she took employment as a Social Worker.